sbordeyne/renpy-text-editor/README.md

 - [ ] Save file viewer
 - [ ] Screen builder and preview
 - [ ] Visual scripting for Renpy Visual Novels (VSVN)
-- [ ] Reassign Keybindings how you see fit, including support for F13-F24 keys.
 - [ ] Search, Replace, and Search in all files with regular expression support.
 - [ ] Built-in inline boolean expression simplifier
 - [ ] Boolean expression builder with variable names, and a truth table for those really complex conditions.